fbgallet/roam-extension-calendar/README.md

 - Filter content with any page title
 - ...

+If you want to encourage me to develop further and enhance this extension, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet).
+Thanks in advance for your support! 🙏

 ---

 ### For any question or suggestion, DM me on **Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://twitter.com/fbgallet).